zriyansh/signoz.io/blog/2023-11-01-cant-miss-kubecon-2023.md

 <head>
   <link rel="canonical" href="https://signoz.io/blog/cant-miss-kubecon-2023/"/>
 </head>
-Kubecon 2023 is coming up in just a week in Chicago.
+Kubecon North America 2023 is coming up in just a week in Chicago.
 For engnineers concerned with observability, there are a number of talks you can't miss.
 I wrote up this guide to the talks I'm most looking forward to.

 <!--truncate-->
 ![Cover Image](/img/blog/2023/11/kubecon-23-cover.webp)